antoinefeylessoufi/antoinefeylessoufi.github.io/_posts/2012-02-07-example-content.md

 * Feylessoufi, A., Ralph, D. and Kavadias, S. (2023).
 [Behavioral Microfoundations of New Practice Adoption](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3644499): the Effects of Rewards, Training and Population Dynamics. _Management Science.
 Forthcoming_.

 * A. Feylessoufi (with F. Brahm and M. Singer).
-“The impact of formal and social incentives on teams: Micro-evidence from retail.”
+[The impact of formal and social incentives on teams](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3872735): Micro-evidence from retail.
 Reject and Resubmit at _Strategic Management Journal_ (resubmitted).

 * A. Feylessoufi (with L. Betcheva, F. Erhun, P. Goncalves, H. Jiang, P. Kattuman, A. Pari, T. Pape, C. Tyrell and S.
 Scholtes).
-“Rapid COVID-19 Modelling Support for Regional Health Systems in England.”
-Revise and Resubmit at _INFORMS Journal on Applied Analytics_.
+[Rapid COVID-19 Modelling Support for Regional Health Systems in England](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3695258).
+Revise and Resubmit at
+_INFORMS Journal on Applied Analytics_.

 ### Working papers

-* paper
-* paper
+* A. Feylessoufi (with J. Hutchison-Krupat, and S. Kavadias).
+“Interdependence, Modularity, and Incentives for Uncertain Projects.”

+* A. Feylessoufi (with E. Korpeoglu and M. Sumida).
+“Loyalty Programs Adoption and Multi-channel Revenue Manage- ment.”

 ### Work in progress

-* paper
-* paper
+* A. Feylessoufi (with E. Korpeoglu, L. Song, and S.Yang).
+“An emprical analysis of loyalty program change on customer channel switching behaviour.”
+* A. Feylessoufi (with X. Guo, and E. Korpeoglu).
+“Demand Forecasting and Multi-channel Capacity Planning.”